NeuroWinter/neurowinter.github.io/_posts/2021-11-01-walrus-operator.md

 category: python
 ---
 The Walrus operator `:=` goal is to allow a user to name variables and use them in expressions with ease.
-It takes the form of `NAME := expr` Below is an
+It takes the form of `NAME := expr`.
+Below is an
 example:

 ```python